 There are many necessary services and fees included in the dispensing fee.
 (Pharmacies do not receive funds from the actual medication sale) The pharmacies have indicated that these fees include: payroll expenses and benefits, professional insurance, facilities fees, insurance, licensing, inventory costs, and professional pharmacy services.
 Pharmacists do not bill separately for their professional services, which can include reviews of a prescriptions and potential drug interactions, sourcing and labeling of a product, mixing compounds, dispensing, and consultation.

 To read more about the professional requirements for pharmacists, please click here.

 This pricing tool is designed to help make drugs more affordable.
 If you have paid more for your drugs than what is listed, please show this list to your pharmacist and have a discussion about the cost of your drugs.
-Please also contact the Health Council by calling 292-6420 or emailing email@example.com and let us know that you are paying more for your drugs.
+Please also contact the Health Council by calling 292-6420 or emailing email@example.com and let us know what you are paying for your drugs.

 *Less expensive options may be available

 Drugs in bold green are the highest out-of-pocket cost

 Want to do a quick search?
 Press ctrl + F and type in the drug you are looking for.